 We estimate the fair value of our stock option awards using the Black-Scholes option-pricing model, which requires the input of subjective assumptions, including (i) the fair value of the underlying common stock, (ii) the expected stock price volatility, (iii) the expected term of the award, (iv) the risk-free interest rate and (v) expected dividends.
 The fair value of our common stock, as used as an input to determine the fair value of our stock option awards, is based on the closing price of our common stock on the date of the grant.
-For reporting periods through December 31, 2020, we did not have sufficient historical or implied volatility data for our common stock necessary to estimate expected volatility over a period of time commensurate with the expected term of our stock option awards.
-For such reporting periods, we estimated expected volatility based on a weighted-average of the historical volatility of our common stock and the common stock of a selected peer group of similar publicly traded companies for which sufficient historical volatility data was available.
-As more historical trading data became available over time, we gradually increased the weight placed on the historical volatility of our common stock versus the historical peer group volatility data.
-Effective January 1, 2021, we eliminated the use of historical peer group volatility data and now estimate expected volatility based solely on the historical volatility of our common stock options using the "simplified" method, whereby the expected term equals the arithmetic average of the vesting term and the original contractual term of the option.
+We estimate expected stock price volatility based on the historical volatility of our common stock over a period of time commensurate with the expected term of our stock option awards.
+Due to the lack of sufficient historical data, we estimate the expected term of our employee stock options using the "simplified" method, whereby the expected term equals the arithmetic average of the vesting term and the original contractual term of the option.
 For stock options granted to nonemployees, we use the contractual term of the award rather than expected term to estimate the fair value of the award.
 We estimate the risk-free interest rates for periods within the expected term of its options based on the rates of U.S. Treasury securities with maturity dates commensurate with the expected term of the associated awards.
 We assume a dividend yield of zero for our common stock as we have never paid dividends and do not expect to pay dividends for the foreseeable future.